ziishaned/learn-regex/README.md

 ### 2.3.2 The Plus

 The symbol `+` matches one or more repetitions of the preceding character.
-For example, the regular expression `c.+t` means: lowercase letter `c`, followed by any number of character, followed by the lowercase character `t`.
+For example, the regular expression `c.+t` means: lowercase letter `c`, followed by at least one character, followed by the lowercase character `t`.

 <pre>
 "c.+t" => The fat <a href="#learn-regex"><strong>cat sat on the mat</strong></a>.